akostrik/stage_telegram_python/README.md

 - [Welcome](#welcome)

 # Internship carried out as part of the Master II Software Sciences and Technologies, Sorbonne University (Paris)
-The project has been developed during an Internship of 5 months, from the 3d April 2023 to the 12th September 2023, realised in Paris associations.
+The project presented was developed during a 5-month internship (from April 3, 2023 to September 12, 2023) carried out with two Parisian associations operating in the sector of alternative innovation solidarity projects.

 ## Objectives of the internship
 - Professional experience: Engage in full-time professional practice